Oh, here we go with offshore companies! This is an interesting but often misinterpreted world. So, what’s the buzz about offshore companies in India?

 3. IBM

-One notable example is when IBM relocated their jobs to India, a country famed for cheap labour.
+One notable example is when IBM relocated their jobs to India, a country famed for cheap labor.
 IBM amazed its competitors by employing 130,000 people in India and becoming the leading employer in the US.
 As a cost-cutting measure, it was cheaper to hire experts in India than what they would have been paid in America.

 4. Microsoft